wp-plugins/advanced-tinymce-configuration/readme.txt

 === Advanced TinyMCE Configuration ===
 Contributors: azaozz
-Donate link:
 Tags: wysiwyg, tinymce, editor
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.9
-Stable tag: 1.0
+Stable tag: 1.2

 Enables the user to set advanced options for TinyMCE, the WordPress WYSIWYG editor.